Adventure Cook Islands Centre de Plongée et Location

 Rarotonga has around 30 dive sites and we always try to get you to different sites.
 You won’t get bored diving the same sites all the time, even if you are doing lots of dives with us.

 Click on the button above for more information and a full list of our Cook Islands dive sites in Rarotonga,

-Due to the bottom composition it is possible to do multilevel dives on most sites when scuba diving Rarotonga.
-We do not unnessessarily restrict your bottom time.as long as everyone stays within table or computer limits.
+In Rarotonga it is possible to do multilevel dives on most sites.
+We do not unnessessarily restrict your bottom time as long as everyone stays within table or computer limits.

-Keeping our boat on the trailer allows us to be more flexible in choosing the best dive sites for the day.
-By launching the boat close to the dive sites we can access all dive sites around Rarotonga within a few miuntes boat ride.
+We are more flexible in choosing the best dive sites for the day because we keep our boat on the trailer.
+As we launch the boat close to the dive sites, we can access all dive sites around Rarotonga within a few miuntes boat ride.
 There are five boat passages (gaps in the reef) on Rarotonga.
-We use three passages regularly: Avatiu in the North (main harbour of Rarotonga), Rutaki in the South and Avana in the East.
+We use three of the passages regularly: Avatiu in the North (main harbour of Rarotonga), Rutaki in the South and Avana in the East.

-Our extremely durable and stable New Zealand made custom built 5.3m Stabi-Craft aluminium pontoon boat handles even very rough sea conditions.
-The dive boat is equipped with two Yamaha 50 HP outboards for extra safety and power when needed.
-We carry oxygen, first aid kit, lifejackets, flares, radio and mobile phone, as well as drinking water on all our Cook Islands dive trips.
+Our dive boat is extremely durable and stable.
+It is a New Zealand made custom built 5.3m Stabi-Craft aluminium pontoon boat and handles even very rough sea conditions.
+The vessel is equipped with two Yamaha 50 HP outboards for extra safety and power when needed.
+Our boat carries oxygen, first aid kit, lifejackets, flares, radio and mobile phone, as well as drinking water on all our Cook Islands dive trips.

 We use back roll entries to enter the water.
-Before getting into the boat we take off the gear in the water, meaning you do not have to climb up with the gear on.
+We take off the gear in the water before getting into the boat.
+This means you do not have to climb up with the gear on.
 We lift the gear into the boat for you.
 Getting back into the boat is done either over the side, or for the lazy ones, the boat has a ladder on the stern.

 All our staff members are experienced and qualified skippers as well as experienced divemasters or instructors.